 §18.25.
-Administrative Waiver or Reduction of Fine: Report Type I
+Administrative Waiver or Reduction of Certain Statutory Civil Penalties

+(a) The executive director shall apply this section to:

+(1) a late report subject to a statutory civil penalty of not more than \$500; or

+(2) a late report that:

+(A) is subject to a statutory civil penalty in excess of \$500; and

+(B) discloses less than \$3,000 in total political contributions and less than \$3,000 in total political expenditures for the reporting period.

-- (a) The executive director shall apply the guidelines set out in this section to a late report classified as Report Type I under §18.24(b) of this title (relating to General Guidelines for Other Administrative Waiver or Reduction of Fine). - (b) In order to qualify for a waiver or reduction of a late fine under this section, a filer must meet all of the following criteria: - (1) The filer has no more than two prior late offenses in the five (5) years preceding the filing deadline of the late report at issue; - (2) The filer filed the report within thirty (30) days of learning the report was late; - (3) The filer has not had the late fine for the report at issue increased by the commission at a public meeting pursuant to §254.042(b), Election Code, or §305.033(c) or §572.033(b), Government Code; and
+(b) In order to qualify for a waiver or reduction of a civil penalty under this section, a filer must meet all of the following criteria:

+(1) The filer has no more than two prior late offenses in the five (5) years preceding the filing deadline of the late report at issue;

+(2) The filer filed the report within thirty (30) days of learning the report was late;

+(3) The civil penalty for the report at issue has not been increased by the commission at a public meeting pursuant to §254.042(b), Election Code, or §305.033(c) or §572.033(b), Government Code; and

-- (4) The filer does not have an outstanding late fine. - (c) The executive director shall use the following levels chart to determine the level of waiver or reduction of a late fine under this section:
+(4) The filer does not have an outstanding civil penalty for a prior late report.

-Report Type I Levels Chart

-(For All Reports Other Than Critical Reports)